Watch an Introduction Video of SGAT

 The Holy 18 Padis (Steps)

-The sacred journey culminates with prayers to the eighteen deities invoked within the 18 Holy Padis (Steps).
+The sacred journey culminates with prayers to the eighteen deities invoked within the Holy 18 Padis (Steps), guarded by Sree Karuppar and Sree Karuppaayee Ammai on the right, and Sree Valiya Kadathu and Sree Kochu Kadathu on the left.

 9